Illustration of hands holding a phone watching a video podcast

 It adds more production complexity and time to the podcast process

-Things like lighting, your background, clothing, make-up (one of the most annoying things for female podcasters, like me, who cannot be bothered putting a full face on to record a podcast).
+You have to think about lighting, your background, clothing, make-up (one of the most annoying things for female podcasters, like me, who cannot be bothered putting a full face on to record a podcast).

 Video also adds a lot of time in the set up, pack down and also in editing.